SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 The *World English Bible (WEB)* is the only Bible representing the actual Majority Text.
 Come on scholars get with the program, we need more like this.

 The *Expanded Bible (EXB)* missed the final lineup by hair.
-The EXB is an expansion of the [NCV](https://www.gotquestions.org/New-Century-Version-NCV.html).
 The expansions provided in this Bible are incredibly useful and so I do use the EXB in parallel just for the expansions.

 <script>
     var refTagger = {